Lingerie Reviews: Empreinte's Lola Bra in 32D & Ophelia Bra in 34C

 The top of the gore tacks, but this cantilvered effect means that the top of the gore starts to dig in uncomfortably after an hour or so of wear.
 That discomfort kind of radiates out from the center of the bra to the outside edges of the underwires as the day goes on.
 About six hours, the underwires started to feel very uncomfortable and unbalanced for me, however the band itself became a bit more comfortable as it warmed up and stretched out to my body.

-There’s also some loose fabric at the top of the cups (the nylon cups are nonstretch, so if they aren’t filled out, they just kind of bag, like a loose nylon stockings).
-The lower two thirds of the cup felt fine, but there was nothing to to be done (save maybe inserting a ‘chicken cutlet’) for the upper third.
+There's also some loose fabric at the top of the cups (the nylon cups are nonstretch, so if they aren't filled out, they just kind of bag, like loose nylon stockings).
+The lower two thirds of the cup felt fine, but there was nothing to to be done (save maybe inserting a 'chicken cutlet') for the upper third.
 In addition, when I took off the bra, the top of the gore and the outer edge of the wires (both places I experienced discomfort) left red marks on me.
-And again, that’s just not my preference when it comes to bra fit.
+And again, that's just not my preference when it comes to bra fit.

-The Ophelia (shown above) was my first Empreinte purchase from earlier this year, and I bought it because I absolutely fell in love with the lace (or maybe it’s an embroidered mesh, I’m not sure).
-The overall effect is a bra which looks incredibly delicate but is actually incredibly sturdy, and I imagine that’s a great selling point for women who need support but also want something pretty.
+The Ophelia (shown above) was my first Empreinte purchase from earlier this year, and I bought it because I absolutely fell in love with the lace (or maybe it's an embroidered mesh, I'm not sure).
+The overall effect is a bra that looks incredibly delicate but is actually incredibly sturdy, and I imagine that's a great selling point for women who need support but also want something pretty.